 Symptoms of both premenstrual syndrome (PMS) and pregnancy can vary from person to person, but they often include tenderness in the breasts, cramping, and changes in mood.

-In this article, we compare the symptoms of PMS with those of early pregnancy and explore the differences between the two.
+This article compares the symptoms of PMS with those of early pregnancy.
+It also explores the differences between the two.

 Changes in mood

-Feeling irritable, anxious, or sad, or having crying spells, are common in both early pregnancy and the days leading up to a period.
+Changes in mood are common in both early pregnancy and the days leading up to a period.
+These can include crying spells and feeling irritable, anxious, or sad.

-These symptoms of PMS typically disappear once menstruation begins.
+These symptoms of PMS typically occur before menstruation begins.
 However, if mood changes persist and a person misses their period, this may suggest pregnancy.

-Pregnant women are most likely to have constipation in the first two trimesters, while women with PMS-related bowel problems typically experience relief after their periods begin.
+Constipation is more likely to occur in the first two trimesters.
+A person with PMS-related bowel problems may experience relief after their periods begin.

 Breast pain and tenderness